StiVit/cautious-waddle/README.md

 # FastAPI CRUD Application

-This is a FastAPI application that demonstrates basic CRUD operations with a SQLite database.
+This is a FastAPI application that demonstrates basic CRUD operations with a SQLite database, as well as processing data, date formatting and data analysis.
 The application is structured into multiple files for better organization and efficiency.

 ## Project Structure